 The University Archive is the official repository for the historic records of the University of Gloucestershire and its antecedents since its original foundation as the Cheltenham Training College in 1847.
 The records included within the collection reflect a long and distinguished history over the past 170 years.

-Located within the Social Learning Zone at Francis Close Hall, the collection comprises many different formats, including documents, manuscripts, deeds, reports, publicity, maps and plans, photographs, multimedia, clothing and artifacts.
+The archive comprises many different formats, including documents, manuscripts, deeds, reports, publicity, maps and plans, photographs, multimedia, clothing and artifacts.

-The archive is wide and varied, giving snapshots into life as a student or staff member from the Victorian era right through to the present day.
+Material is wide and varied, giving snapshots into life as a student or staff member from the Victorian era right through to the present day.
 It reinforces a sense of community and identity throughout the history of the institution.

 A list of the University Archive content categories can be found here and gives information on the nature and scope of the collection.
 Access to some categories such as staff records may be restricted in compliance with the Data Protection Act 1998.
 For all enquiries please email firstname.lastname@example.org.